 If you want to organise a lottery syndicate with colleagues at work or among a group of friends you do not need a licence or any kind of permission.

 However, to run a syndicate, you must ensure that it is operating in a certain way in order to avoid being classed as ‘promoting a lottery’ under the Gambling Act 2005.

 The example below illustrate how a lottery syndicate works.

+This personal syndicate organizer (person A) would avoid being classed as a lottery promoter.
 If a business operated syndicates as described, the same would apply.